rahulrangu1202/Diagneasy/README.md

 # Diagneasy

-## The Lifecycle In A Data Science Projects
+## The Lifecycle of A Data Science Project

 ### 1. Data Gathering